amarig7238/sep10-freedom-project/tool/learning-log.md

 3/11/24

 * While learning my tool I figured finding a [tutorial video](https://www.youtube.com/watch?v=VzbBcVRquYA) would help me understand my tool better since this was new material.

-X/X/X:
-* Text
+The video gave a brief rundown going over the animate.css website and how to use it.

+* I tried out different animations like bounce

 <!--